-You will actually be pursuing your interests methodically, taking one step at a time without pondering about set objectives for the next year.
+You will actually be pursuing your interests methodically, taking one step at a time without pondering about set objectives for the following year.
 You will most probably accomplish much more than you had thought possible by pursuing what you enjoy doing.

-Instead of planning to build a substantial stock of extracurricular activities through your high school years which may not see the light of day for many reasons, it's smarter to begin without a colossal plan.
+Instead of planning to build a substantial stock of extracurricular activities through your high school years which may not see the light of day for many reasons, it's wiser to begin without a colossal plan.

-But here's an aside: There are some people who are aware of what they really love doing.
+But here's an aside: Some people are aware of what they really love doing.
 But despite being aware of what they want to pursue, they will still have to iron out ambiguities and knowing clearly what they want to do.

 E.g., a person who loves drawing will still need clarity on what he should engage in – drawing on paper, digital illustration, or animation.
-Waiting to be struck by light to know what passion to pursue is like waiting in the dark.
+Waiting to be struck by light to know what passion to pursue is like staying in the dark.

-As I write this guide, my insights have been featured on The Washington Post, US News & World Report, New York Post, and many other prominent websites.
-If I had waited to follow my passion for writing, I probably wouldn't be reaching thousands of families with this information.
+As I write this guide, my insights got featured on The Washington Post, US News & World Report, New York Post, and many other prominent websites.
+If I had waited to follow my passion for writing, I probably wouldn't reach thousands of families with this information.

-When you immerse yourself in such activities, you will most probably get so identified with it that the admissions staff will remember you by it.
-For instance, they may say – 'That's the student who taught basic computers to slum children every summer' or 'That's the young lad who trekked to raise awareness about malnutrition’ or 'That is the enterprising girl who set up a system to send wedding leftovers to the hungry.'
+When you immerse yourself in such activities, you will most probably get so identified that the admissions staff will remember you by it.
+For instance, they may say – 'That's the student who taught basic computers to slum children every summer' or 'That's the young lad who trekked to raise awareness about malnutrition or 'That is the enterprising girl who set up a system to send wedding leftovers to the hungry.'

-Chances are remote that any admissions staff will recollect your unexceptional participation in the school drama or dance troupe.
+The chances are remote that any admissions staff will recollect your unexceptional participation in the school drama or dance troupe.